ux-mark/recipes/Updates/Fixing-filters.md

 ## Issue Overview

-The recipe website was experiencing filter issues specifically with two tags:
+The recipe website was experiencing filtering issues with specific tags:
-1. "🎄 Xmas" - Tag with emoji characters
+1. "🎄 Xmas" - Tags containing emoji characters weren't displaying recipes
-2. "To trial" - Tag with spaces
+2. "To trial" - Tags with spaces were not working correctly

-These tags appeared correctly in the recipe data but failed to work when users tried to navigate to their respective category pages.

 ## Root Cause Analysis

-After examining the codebase, we identified two main issues:
+After examining the code, two primary issues were identified:

-### 1. Inconsistent Tag Space Handling

-In `recipes.json`, some tags were stored with spaces (e.g., "To trial"), but when filtering in the `getRecipesByTag` function, the comparison was done using exact string matching without accounting for potential leading/trailing spaces.

-### 2. Emoji Character Encoding
+1. **Inconsistent Tag Space Handling**: The `getRecipesByTag` function in `lib/recipes.ts` was using a direct comparison method (`recipe.tags.includes(tag)`) which required an exact match, making it sensitive to whitespace issues.

-The Christmas tree emoji (🎄) in "🎄 Xmas" tag was causing URL encoding/decoding issues.
-While the tag was properly URL-encoded when creating links, the emoji wasn't being properly handled during tag comparison.
+2. **Emoji Character Encoding**: Special characters like the Christmas tree emoji (🎄) in "🎄 Xmas" weren't being properly handled during tag comparison, despite being correctly URL-encoded in links.

-## Solution Implemented
+## Solution Implementation

-The following changes have been implemented to fix these issues:
+The issue was resolved with three targeted code changes:

-### 1. Updated the `getRecipesByTag` function in `lib/recipes.ts`
+### 1. Updated Tag Matching Logic in `lib/recipes.ts`

-The previous implementation did a direct comparison which was case-sensitive and required an exact match:
+Modified the `getRecipesByTag` function to normalize tags by trimming whitespace before comparison:

 ```typescript
 // Previous implementation